influenzanet/data-analysis-europe/doc/send_data/incidence_file_format.md

 # Incidence File Format

 This file describes the file format expected when sending incidence data.

-This file format is mandatory.
-Please do not change the file structure (e.g. field separators).

 The file format is : **CSV** file with comma separated values.
 Numerical values must be separated by a period '.' (e.g. use '0.120' instead of '0.120').
+Please do not change the file structure (e.g. field separators), it will not be possible to import the data if the file use a different format.

 ## Columns:

 Column names must be as follows, lowercase or uppercase can be used, but **do not change the name**, only case changes are accepted.

 Mandatory columns:
-- `yearweek`: year week number as ISO week number, see section on yeark week column.
+- `yearweek`: year week number as ISO week number, see section on year week column.
 - `active_count`: Number of active participants for the given week (incidence denominator).
 - `incidence_rate`: Incidence rate, if not between [0,1] rate please provide `factor` column to inform us of the scale used